 - Does not come with light

-Your kitchen can be kept fresh and clean always when you work with an under-cabinet exhaust hood like this one.
+Your kitchen can be kept fresh and clean always when you work with an under-cabinet exhaust fan cum range hood like this one.
 It comes with dual high airflow motors that facilitate powerful air suction, and its 18-gauge stainless steel design makes it easy to install.
-Strong enough to suck out smoke and grease, this exhaust range hood features baffle filters that can be cleaned in a dishwasher.
+Strong enough to suck out smoke and grease, this range hood fan features baffle filters that can be cleaned in a dishwasher.
+Watch this video to get a detailed review of the product.

 - Patented ‘Slanted’ design